 Please view the PFT VIDEO to watch an example of the nature of the course you may encounter.

-PLEASE NOTE: If you do not appear for the PFT, and have not made contact with our office, you will be disqualified and will not be able to reapply for one (1) year from the disqualification date.
+NOTE: If you do not appear for the PFT, and have not made contact with our office, you will be disqualified and will not be able to reapply for six months from the disqualification date.

 All responses to questions answered within the submitted PHS will be verified through the background investigation and Computerized Voice Stress Analyzer (CVSA) examination.